mindkhichdi/gattsv/Book Summaries.markdown

 ---
 layout: page
-title: Book Summaries
+title: Book Insights
-permalink: /booksummaries/
+permalink: /bookinsights/
 ---
-This is where my Book Summaries goes!
+This is where my Book Insights will appear!